Recovery Done Right: 7 Ways to Help Relieve Sore MusclesApr 22, 2021

 Aching after a brutal workout?
-A common misconception is that sore muscles are a sign of an excellent workout, and its proof that your body is making changes in a positive direction.
+A common misconception is that sore muscles are a sign of an excellent workout, and that it’s proof your body is making changes in a positive direction.

 But the truth is that sore muscles and workout quality don’t go hand in hand.

-It usually just means that you pushed yourself too hard or that you’re doing new exercises.
+It usually just means you pushed yourself too hard or you’re doing new exercises.
 There are even steps you can take to avoid muscle soreness from the get-go.

 Even though muscle soreness isn’t a necessity when you’re working to get results, it can creep up on you.